 7. Royal Albert Hall: At the very least, get a glimpse of this famous concert hall from the outside, but experiencing it from within is thoroughly recommended.
-BBC Proms is the ideal opportunity to get inside, but if there's nothing on the programme that you fancy, take a guided tour instead.
+BBC Proms or the festive season is the ideal opportunity to get inside — or else wait for Cirque du Soleil, usually in residence January-March — but if there's nothing on the programme that you fancy, take a guided tour instead.

 8. Brunel Tunnel Shaft: Isambard Kingdom Brunel nearly drowned in this tunnel shaft, but don't let that put you off.
 Visit the Brunel Museum in Rotherhithe to enter the Grand Entrance Hall where work on the Thames Tunnel — now forming part of the London Overground — began.

 9. Lavender Field: Perched on the very edge of London is Mayfield Lavender Farm, 25 acres of Lavender fields that open to the public during their beautiful, purple summer months.
 There are plenty of other lavender farms near London too, or you can take part in the annual lavender harvest in Carshalton.